Fire Emblem Awakening: Reception

+A blacksmith known online as Man at Arms received a large amount of media attention when he created a replica of Chrom's Falchion sword from the game.

 Awards

 Awakening was nominated for multiple awards after release.
 At the 2012 Famitsu Awards 2012, Awakening was among the games awarded the magazine's Excellence Award.
 In the West, it was nominated in the "Best RPG" category at the Spike Video Game Awards 2013.
 It was nominated in multiple categories in Destructoid's 2013 Game of the Year awards, including Game of the Year, Best Role-Playing Game, Best Story, and Best Soundtrack.
 It was also nominated for GameSpot's Game of the Year 2013 in the Nintendo 3DS category.
 In IGN's Best of 2013 awards, it won in both the Best 3DS Strategy Game and Best 3DS Story categories.
 At the Game Developers Choice Awards 2014, it was nominated in the Best Handheld/Mobile Game category.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Fire Emblem Awakening for "Handheld Game of the Year" and "Strategy/Simulation Game of the Year".